 In my opinion a choke chain collar (or anything like it) should not ever go around a greyhound's neck.
 The shape and the length of a greyhound's neck makes it a rather fragile structure and a chain is going to hurt them more than help you.
 In saying that I am not a fan of choke chains on any dog.

-Back fastening harnesses can be useful for recall training on a longline but I don't like them for general walking.
+Back fastening harnesses can be useful for recall training on a longline but I don't like them for dogs that you are working with not to pull when walking.
 Because of where the pressure is with the leash behind the movement, hounds (or any dog) can quickly learn to pull to get where they are going and the front strap creates a nice wide piece of fabric for them to get leverage on and pull you down the road.

 We had a foster hound a couple of years ago and though she didn't pull on the leash, she did get super excited about life and would just explode in a massive jump in the air at nothing and loved doing 360's really fast afterwards.
 I found I was constantly worried about choking her when these episodes happened.
 A dog trainer I use recommended the Sense-ation Harness and it was love at first walk.
 I have since tried these on a few hounds with great results.
 And they can be clipped with the lead to the collar as well for more control.

-With the change in pressure (across the shoulder as the dog pulls) it is a completely different sensation for your hound, allowing you to take to opportunity to reinforce good behaviour.
+With the change in pressure of a front fastening harness (across the shoulder as the dog pulls) it is a completely different sensation for your hound, allowing you to take to opportunity to reinforce good behaviour.
 Also if fitted correctly they are very hard to slip.
-They are an American product but if you are interested in one please email Debra at firstname.lastname@example.org as she has a good supply for sale.
-I have not seen them at any pet stores.

 Halti's and Headcollars